Salim Sayegh

-Salim Sayegh is a Lebanese academic and politician who served as minister of social affairs from 2009 to 2011.
+Salim Sayegh is a Lebanese academic and politician who served as Minister of Social Affairs from 2009 to 2011.
+He has been serving as a member of the Lebanese Parliament since 2022.

 Early life and education

 Sayegh was born into a Maronite family.
 He graduated from Lebanese American University in 1983.
 He received a master's degree in international relations and diplomacy in 1989.
 He also holds a PhD in law from the University of Paris in 1992.